arcus/education_fellows/SQL.md

 > **Vocabulary Note**:
 >
-> **Queires** are essentially questions or requests for data, written in a specific strucutre that your Relational Database can understand.
+> **Queries** are essentially questions or requests for data, written in a specific structure that your Relational Database can understand.

 **SECTION CONTENTS**